olcf/hands-on-with-summit/challenges/Score-P_and_Vampir_Basics/README.md

 ## Score-P with CUDA

 Score-P can also profile programs that utilize GPU programming, specifically with CUDA.
 To use Score-P with CUDA code, there are just a few additional steps that need to be taken.
-To follow along, go to the `redundant_MM` directory, which contains coda that uses CUDA programming to multiply matrices:
+To follow along, go to the `redundant_MM` directory, which contains code that uses CUDA programming to multiply matrices:

 ```
 $ cd /gpfs/wolf/<project>/scratch/<username>/Score-P_and_Vampir_Basics/redundant_MM